awsdocs/amazon-chime-sdk-developer-guide/doc_source/sending-msgs.md

 **Receiving intermediate status events**
 **Websocket events**

 Websocket events are sent to a channel after they successfully establish a connection\.
-For more information, refer to [Using websockets to receive messages](websockets.md)\.
+For more information, refer to [Using WebSockets to receive messages](websockets.md)\.

 | Event type | Status | Recipients | Notes |